Making the land useful again.

 Do you know of an abandoned site?
 Register it for cleanup, free.

-Over 800 projects have been identified for potential restoration.
-Could your property be on the list?
-If so, contact us!
+Over 700 projects have been referred for potential restoration but remain unclaimed by landowners.
 Abandoned well sites are approved for the OERB restoration program by the Oklahoma Corporation Commission (OCC) and by the Bureau of Indian Affairs (BIA) in Osage County.